The Lifeline Program

 History of Lifeline

 Since 1985, the Lifeline program has provided a discount on telephone service to qualifying low-income households, beginning with wireline services in rural areas.
 In 2005, Lifeline discounts were expanded to include wireless service offerings, as demands in the consumer market shifted.
 In 2016, Lifeline discounts were further expanded to include broadband internet access service offerings.
-Currently, the Lifeline program provides discounts on monthly telephone service for eligible low-income consumers to help ensure they have the opportunities and security that telephone service affords, including being able to connect to jobs, family and 911 emergency services.
+Currently, the Lifeline program provides discounts on monthly telephone or broadband Internet service for eligible low-income consumers to help ensure they have the opportunities and security these services afford, including being able to connect to jobs, school, family and 911 emergency services.

 Lifeline is supported by the Universal Service Fund (USF).
 All telecommunications service providers contribute to the USF, including: wireline telephone companies, wireless telephone companies, and Voice over Internet Protocol (VoIP) providers.
 Many telecommunications providers pass this charge along to its customers with a line item on their phone bill marked under "Universal Service."
 However, the Federal Communications Commission (FCC) does not require that this charge be passed on to consumers.